 I knocked on the door willing for it to open and when it did, I delved straight into the matter at hand without much preamble.
 I explained unapologetically how I got published, with my name on her story.
 Since I had connections – I continued without looking at her reaction or waiting for a response – and because I have had some success, I made her a brash proposition to be my ghostwriter.
 To show my generosity, I offered to pay twice the sum of money than any other ghostwriter.

 The silence stretched longer and longer, stifling the tiny room.
 I shattered the stillness loudly, pressing for a response.
-When there was none, I gave her my card and said she could contact me within the next two days, when the offer would hold.
+When there was none, I gave her my card and told her that she could contact me within the next two days, until when, the offer would hold.
 At the end of that period, the offer would be rescinded and there would be no other forthcoming.
 I walked out of the apartment, slamming the door shut behind me.

 I waited for two days restively.
 Her lack of response was infuriating.
 At one point, my patience had worn so thin, that I almost visited her apartment once again, just to give her a piece of my mind.
 But, pride got in the way.
 Oh, that smugness.
 Here I was, giving her the opportunity of her wretched little life, while she was sitting there like stone, all high and mighty.

-She called me on the third day to say she was willing to ghostwrite for me.
+She called me on the third day to say that she was willing to ghostwrite for me.
 I wanted to bang the phone on her, because I did not want to play her little mind games.
-Instead, I said, that since she called me after two days, I cannot offer her the same amount of money I had promised earlier.
+Instead, I said that since she called me after two days, I could not offer her the same amount of money that I promised earlier.
 She said she did not want any money.
-Instead as remuneration, I was supposed to make two special copies of each book I published, one for me keep, the other was for her with an inscription from me.
+Instead as remuneration, I was supposed to make two special copies of each book I published, one for me to keep, the other for her with an inscription from me.